Here's a summertime favorite with a healthy twist. An easy homemade lemonade recipe with honey simple syrup and fresh lemon juice.

-One of my favorite summertime treats is the fresh squeezed lemonade you get at festivals.
-You know the lemonade stands where they squeeze the lemon juice while you wait, and shake it with superfine sugar and ice?
+One of my favorite treats for hot summer days is the fresh-squeezed lemonade you get at local festivals.
+You know the lemonade stands where they squeeze the lemon juice while you wait, and shake it with superfine white sugar and ice?

 This recipe starts with making honey simple syrup.
 Which is a fancy way of saying honey dissolved in hot water.
 This makes it easy to mix into the lemon juice.
 If you've ever tried to stir honey into a cold drink, you know it just stays together and sinks to the bottom of the glass.

 Squeezing the lemons goes pretty quickly with a handheld citrus juicer.
 I have a few different ones and this is the one I like best.
 You can have all the lemons juiced in the time it takes to heat the water.

 Pro tip: Before cutting the lemons, press and roll them on the cutting board with the palm of your hand to make them easier to squeeze.